-If rearranged, eq.
-(3) says that the benefits from consuming an additional (small) unit of output is equal to its cost of production and environmental effects.
-Eq (4), on the other hand, says that emissions should be reduced to the point where the marginal cost of emissions abatement (i.e., $C_x/q$ ) is equal to marginal damages (i.e., D'(E)).
+If rearranged, (3) says that the benefits from consuming an additional (small) unit of output are equal to the cost of production and environmental effects.
+Equation (4), on the other hand, says that emissions should be reduced to the point where the marginal cost of emissions abatement (i.e., C_x/q) is equal to marginal damages (i.e., D'(E)).

 Because of various information asymmetries between firms and the regulator, it is not clear that the latter can design an environmental policy that can attain the first-best resource allocation.
 The regulator's problem then becomes to maximize (2) subject to information constraints (and sometimes administrative and political constraints as well).
-From the various possible types of information constraints, the case that has attracted most attention in the literature is that in which the regulator knows little or nothing about firms' costs (i.e., she may not know F) but can costlessly monitor each firm's actual emissions e (Kwerel, 1977; Dasgupta et al.,1980; Spulber, 1988; Lewis, 1996).
-These authors show that in many cases the first-best can be implemented, such as when the regulator announces a (non-linear) emissions tax schedule $\tau(E)$ equal to D'(E).
+From the various possible types of information constraints, the case that has attracted most attention in the literature is that in which the regulator knows little or nothing about firms' costs (i.e., she may not know F) but can costlessly monitor each firm's actual emissions e (Kwerel, 1977; Dasgupta, Hammond, and Maskin, 1980; Spulber, 1988; Lewis, 1996).
+These authors show that in many cases the first best can be implemented.

-In this paper, however, I am interested in the problem where the regulator cannot directly observe firms' actual emissions e = (1 - x)q, although she can costlessly monitor firms' abatement technologies or emission rates x.
-As in Santiago's permits program, this information asymmetry will be present when both continuous monitoring equipment is prohibitively costly and individual output or utilization q is not observable.
-Thus, if the regulator asks for an output report from the firm, we anticipate that the firm would misreport its output whenever
+In this article, however, I am interested in the problem where the regulator cannot directly observe firms' actual emissions e = (1-x)q, although she can costlessly monitor firms' abatement technologies or emission rates x.
+As in Santiago's permits program, this information asymmetry will be present when both continuous monitoring equipment is prohibitively costly and individual output or utilization q is not observable.13 Thus, if the regulator asks for an output report from the firm, we should anticipate that the firm would misreport its output whenever this was to its advantage.
+In this case, the regulator cannot implement the social optimum regardless of the information she has about the firm's costs.14